asa-stat-computing-and-graphics/COST-DataExpo-2018/UnsupervisedLearningUSWeatherForecastPerformance/README.md

 #### The package "fiftystater" is used for clustering result visualization on U.S. map.
 It may be unavailable on CRAN, so I attached the achieved fold of the package, the "fiftystater_1.0.1.tar.gz" in the Github repository.
 Please install it in R first before running the code If you are under Windows system, it would be easy to be installed.

-If you don't want to use this package, then please try package *usmap* and modify the map plotting code at part 5
+If you don't want to use this package, then please try using the uploaded data file *"fifty_stater.rda"* or using package *usmap* and modify the map plotting code at part 5

 #### In addition, we create a function "ipak" at the beginning for checking the existance of the required package.
 If the packages do not exist in the system, then installation of the packages would start; otherwise, the package would just loaded.
 You would be able to see whether all the required packages have been loaded in the end